RobyFerro/Laravel-Procedure-Migration/readme.md

 # Laravel procedure migrations
 Laravel procedure migrations it's a simple tool to manage your stored procedure in your Laravel projects.
 It's behaviour is similar to the official database migrations.

-You've just to put your .sql procedure file in _database/procedures_ folder and run
-`php artisan procedure:migrate`.
+You've just to put your .sql procedure file in _database/procedures_ folder and run `php artisan procedure:migrate`.

 ## Installation
 You can install "Laravel procedure migrations" with composer:
 `composer require ikdev\procedure_migration`

+To create the new '_procedure_' folder execute this command:
+`php artisan vendor:publish --tag=procedure_migration`

 ### Laravel < 5.6
 If your Laravel version is older than 5.6 you'll need to manually adding the service provider.